nanog75/hackathon/_wkinstructions/2019-01-30-step-7-combining-telemetry-with-Ansible-and-Open-r.md

 ## Conclusion

-To wrap up, this is what we achieved as part of this workshop:
+To wrap up, this is what we achieved as part of this lab:

 * Used ZTP CLI hooks in bash to configure grpc, interfaces and loopbacks on each router
 * Scaled up the setup by switching to ansible to execute the python ZTP CLI script to configure a new user and configure routes required to allow the docker daemon to download an Open/R image subsequently